Dodo0000/siya/README.md

-# YALMS - Yet Another Library Management System
+# ALMS - ALMS Library Management System

-A complete Library Management System
+ALMS is a Django Based Library Management System

-## In progress
-### will add docs when complete

-This is a test change
+###__What Can ALMS Do?__
+  * Catalog Books
+  * Manage Members, volunteers and librarians
+  * Lend books, return books
+  * Take care of your accounting journal, ledger and trial balances
+  * Search For Books based on all their properties

+###__How To Install ALMS__

+Currently, ALMS is very rigid so I'd recomend notinstalling the whole system but rather using parts of it in your own system.
+You can also use ALMS as the base for your system.